nelson-ds/WelfareAnalysis/README.txt

 ***Description***

 A brief analysis of whether the Progresa welfare scheme in Mexico had the desired effect of increasing school enrollment for kids from poor household.
+The models used for the analysis are simple liner regression, multiple linear regression and difference in difference regression.
 The project has been done in Python using Pandas.
 ____________________________________________________________________________________________________________________________

 *** Acknowledgement ***